 From the aft deck, set up as a social and entertainment area, walking around the deck proves easy.
-Most deckware is concealed, leaving the deck free and clear and presenting few opportunities to stub your toes or bruise your shins.
-The teak-laid side decks are wide, and the bulwarks, getting higher as you move forward, provide a great sense of safety.
-You get the feeling as you walk forward that you are going down (and you are), an intentional design trick to optimize the view forward.
-The pool, which can drain in two minutes to satisfy class requirements, is at the center of the foredeck area but leaves plenty of room to move around.
+Most deckware is concealed, leaving the deck clear and presenting few opportunities to stub your toes.
+The teaklaid side decks are wide, and the bulwarks, getting higher as you move forward, provide a sense of safety.
+You get the feeling as you walk forward that you are going down (and you are), an intentional design trick to optimise the view forward.
+The pool, which can drain in two minutes to satisfy class requirements, is at the centre of the foredeck area but leaves plenty of room to move around.

-I notice the nice paint job on the superstructure and perfect seals around the storm-resistant double-pane windshield.
+A very good paint job has been applied on the superstructure and the seals around the storm-resistant double-pane windshield are perfect.
 The hatches are by Rondal; the sturdy wipers are by Speich; the masts and custom-made booms by Lorima; the sails by North Sails and the winches by Maxwell.

-An automated system manages the sails and furlers with

-a helm station on the flybridge offering a pleasant post in fair weather.
+An automated system manages the sails and furlers with a helm station on the flybridge offering a pleasant post in fair weather.
 With the owner's desire to operate this big yacht with a small crew, the ketch rig and automation make perfect sense.
 High-low tables and sofas nearby allow the family to cruise together.
 Since this is a long-distance cruiser (with a range of 3,600 nautical miles under power) and likely to run into some weather, a second bridge with full electronics by Furuno is located inside the raised pilothouse.

-The shipyard opted for this raised pilothouse design, in part, as a way to divide the main deck into two distinct salons, without closing up the interior space.
+The shipyard opted for this raised pilothouse design, in part, as a way to divide the main deck into two distinct saloons, without closing up the interior space.
 It creates a logical flow on the main deck.
 On the starboard side are stairs leading to the pilothouse, with a decorative stainless steel banister designed and built in-house; on the other is a large pantry serving an impressive bar and dining area aft.
-Light floods in from skylights onto flooring in light oak and easy-to-maintain tiles (the family dog gets to go sailing).
-The walls are attractively finished with a warm, glossy veneer alternating with Alcantara upholstery.
-The first salon is more a family room, with a dining area.
-The second one is an entertainment lounge with swiveling chairs, sofas and an 84-inch-wide screen.
+Light floods in from skylights onto flooring in light oak and easy-to-maintain tiles.
+The walls are attractively finished with a glossy veneer alternating with Alcantara upholstery.
+The first saloon is more a family room, with a dining area.
+The second one is an entertainment lounge with swivelling chairs, sofas and a 213 centimetre screen.
+The unconventional layout below decks also reflects the owner's wishes for a family yacht.
+The crew cabins and mess are forward and not connected to the yacht's main galley, which is located with the guest cabins, though removed from the master.
+The fully equipped galley benefiting from hull windows is the family's domain.
+For practicality it is equipped with a dumbwaiter.